People

 Small Mammal Alert System Certification, Everywhere

-- Ashlyn Anderson Visiting Student (Bemidji State/North Hennepin Community College), now Fred Hutch Cancer Research Institute
+• Ashlyn Anderson, Visiting Student (Bemidji State/North Hennepin Community College), now Lab Technician at Fred Hutch Cancer Research Institute